rogervila/global-namespace/README.md

 }
 ```

-Now, you would start to create the test to assert the results, but you will find an issue: **How can we mockup rand() to force it to return 0 or 1?**
+If you create a test to assert the results you will find a stopper: **How can we mockup rand() to force it to return 0 or 1?**.
+This package provides a solution for this question.

 First, require this package on your application.